DesconBelgrade/Klimerko/README.md

 # Updating Firmware
 This step is for those who've already built their Klimerko and wish to update its firmware to the latest version.
-Klimerko saves your WiFi and AllThingsTalk credentials in memory, so updating the firmware doesn't delete your credentials **UNLESS** you're updating from a version before 2.0.0 ***to*** 2.0.0 or later.
-If that's the case, you will need to enter your credentials again by following the [Configuring Klimerko Credentials](#configuring-klimerko-credentials) part.
-Once you're on version 2.0.0, updating to anything newer won't remove your credentials.
+> If you are updating from a version before 2.0.0 to version 2.0.0 or above, you'll need to [re-enter the credentials](#configuring-klimerko-credentials) once you've updated your device.
+This only applies to aforementioned cases due to changes in how data is stored in firmwares 2.0.0 and above.

 ## Updating Wirelessly (OTA)
 > Use this method if your Klimerko is currently on firmware version 2.0.0 or above.